White vs White

 They can both hide any pattern a dog would otherwise have expressed!

-If a dog can either only produce phaeomelanin (white, yellow, or red, doesn’t matter) or can not produce any type of pigment at all, most of his pattern will be invisible from the outside.
+If a dog can either only produce phaeomelanin (white, yellow, or red, doesn’t matter) or can not produce any type of pigment at all (white), most of its true pattern will be invisible from the outside.

-A white dog always has a hidden or masked pattern underneath his white coat.
+A white dog always has a hidden or masked pattern underneath its white coat.

 Did you know that most Dogo Argentinos are brindle sable with a black mask hidden by their white spotting?
 That Samoyeds would mostly be black & white patterned?
 Or that most Maltese would have a black & tan pattern if only they could make black pigment?[1]